bengreenier/browserd/components/stream-provider/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://deploy.azure.com/?repository=https://github.com/bengreenier/browserd/blob/repo-restructure/components/stream-provider#/form/setup)

 This component represents the electron app running in the cloud that streams to our [stream-consumer](../stream-consumer).
-It will be able to send a UI to and recieve input from the stream-consumer web app running on a browser.
+It will be able to send a UI to and receive input from the stream-consumer web app running on a browser.

 ## Signaling server